ehmpathy/domain-objects/readme.md

 In Domain Driven Design, an Entity is a type of Domain Object for which:

-- properties change over time (e.g., it has a life cycle)
+- properties change over time
+  - e.g., it has a lifecycle
 - identity matters
+  - i.e., it represents a distinct existence
   - e.g., two entities could have the same properties, differing only by id, and are still considered different entities
   - e.g., you can update properties on an entity and it is still considered the same entity